14 Goal Seek

 14.3 Exercises

-Suppose you want to work as a freelancer and you have the intention to do this only if you can earn at least $5000,- per month.
-You get a commission of 7.8% for each project.
+Suppose you want to work as a freelancer but only if you can earn at least $5,000 per month.
+You receive a commission of 7.8% for each project.

-1. Create a model in a worksheet in which you can enter the total sales and the percentage of commission.
-Calculate the commission.
+1. Create a model in a worksheet where you can enter total sales and the commission percentage.
+Calculate the commission amount.

-2. Determine through Goal Seek the total sales that must be made to get a commission of $5000.
+2. Use Goal Seek to determine the total sales required to achieve a commission of $5,000.

 Total sales $ 64,102.56

-Using the PMT function you can calculate the periodic payment of a loan based on constant payments and a constant interest rate.
+Using the PMT function, you can calculate the periodic payment for a loan based on constant payments and a constant interest rate.
 The following illustration is an example of such a calculation.
-The payment is done at the beginning of each term and after the last term, the loan is fully paid off.
+Payments are made at the beginning of each period, and the loan is fully paid off after the last term.

 1. Create this model in a worksheet.

-2. Determine with Goal Seek how much the deposit should be at the beginning to get $ 2500 on the savings account after 10 years.
+2. Use Goal Seek to determine the initial deposit required to have $2,500 in the savings account after 10 years.